 - Filament test – sensitivity to touch may be tested with a soft nylon fibre called monofilament.

 Nerve conduction studies – this tells how quickly the nerves in your body can conduct electrical signals.
-It is used to diagnose carpel tunnel syndrome.
+It is used to diagnose carpal tunnel syndrome.

-- Electromyography (EMG) this measures the electrical discharges produced in your muscles.
+- Electromyography (EMG) measures the electrical discharges produced in your muscles.